sunrise-php/docs/docs/packages/sunrise/awesome-skeleton/README.md

 ## Swagger

-The following command will generate the OpenAPI documentation for all API methods in your project:
+The following command will generate the OpenAPI documentation for all API operations in your project:

 ```bash
 php bin/app router:openapi:build-document